 These are 32-bit Windows programs compiled with Borland C++ 5.0.
-They should continue to work in current 64-bit Windows versions, and, depending on the emulator, in various versions of LINUX.
+They should continue to work in current 64-bit Windows versions, and, depending on the emulator, in various versions of LINUX and Mac systems.

 EZFract: This program renders classic Mandelbrot and Julia fractals.
 It utilizes many different coloring methods, but in addition to the esthetic nature of these fractals, it explores a number of their mathematical properties, including binary decomposition, orbital paths, periodicity and buds, equipotential lines, external rays, distance estimation and triangle inequality averaging.

 FractFloat: In contrast with EZFract, this program renders a collection of virtually all the fractal and other mathematically-oriented formulae that I've found to be interesting since the 1990's.
 Because the program uses floating point, rather than integer, calculations, I've named it "FractFloat" in respectful acknowledgement of one of its major inspirations, the classic DOS program "FractInt".

 QS Attractor: This is a collection of various chaotic attractors and related mathematical images.
 Some are well-known, such as the Lorenz and Rossler attractors, and others are more esoteric.